Tor is enabled by default on all Casa Node 2 units. For Casa Node 1, Tor must be turned on in the settings.

 - Enhanced privacy

 - Improved security

 Learn how to set up Tor on your Casa Node 1 here.

-Learn how to use Tor to access my Casa Node outside your home network here.
+Learn how to use Tor to access your Casa Node outside your home network here.